ShujianQian/epic-artifact/README.md

 This site provides the artifacts needed to run the experiments described in the paper "Massively Parallel Multi-Versioned Transaction Processing" accepted at OSDI 2024.

-Please follows the three steps shown below: 1) Setup (virtual machine) server, 2) Prepare server, and 3) Run experiments on server.
+Please follows the three steps shown below: 1) Setup (virtual machine) server, 2) Prepare server for the experiments, and 3) Run experiments on server.

 ## 1. Setup (virtual machine) server
 1. Use your brower to access FluidStack at https://console.fluidstack.io and then login in with the provided credentials.
 Click on the Virtual Machines tab to create a virtual machine.